5 Reasons NOT to Promote Your Podcast on Facebook

 - In fact, many of these posts argue that you don’t need show notes pages at all, and can save the time and effort

-- They say that iTunes and Stitcher is after all where you want people to go to subscribe to your show
+- They say that Apple Podcasts and Stitcher is after all where you want people to go to subscribe to your show

-- They advise that this is the best way to capture people on mobile devices, by targeting an iOS audience for the direct link to the iTunes episode, and by targeting Android audience and sending them to the Stitcher episode link
+- They advise that this is the best way to capture people on mobile devices, by targeting an iOS audience for the direct link to the Apple Podcasts episode, and by targeting Android audience and sending them to the Stitcher episode link

-I fundamentally disagree with promoting your iTunes and Stitcher podcast links for the following five reasons:
+I fundamentally disagree with promoting your Apple Podcasts and Stitcher podcast links for the following five reasons:

-Sure, your ads may result in getting more subscribers to your podcast on iTunes and Stitcher, but Facebook podcast marketing ads should have a better goal than just to add listeners to your podcast.
+Sure, your ads may result in getting more subscribers to your podcast on Apple Podcasts and Stitcher, but Facebook podcast marketing ads should have a better goal than just to add listeners to your podcast.
 And the cost per new listener is usually quite high.